 The music incorporates hip-hop’s boom bap, but it quickly branches out from there with 8-bit video game melodies, dusty soul loops, the clatter of experimental glitch music and the fat low end wobble of drum ’n’ bass and dubstep.
 “Any genre you can think of has had an impact on it,” Malosh continues.
 “That comes from sample culture.
 It just kinda grew and the producers took it a lot further.”

-Each member points to music-hosting site Soundcloud as an essential tool in propelling the movement.
+Come together Each member points to music-hosting site Soundcloud as an essential tool in propelling the movement.
 Whether separate or in tandem, the guys are constantly uploading the fruits of late-night recording sessions to their individual pages.
 The portal is also how they discover most new artists.

 “You find stuff you probably otherwise wouldn’t ever find—people from Budapest or Russia,” says Bowsman.
 “Most of them are bedroom producers just like us.”
 On the local level, Push prides itself on finding these talents.
 “The whole focus on the night initially is A) being more experimental, B) live performance and C) really bringing the people out in the city who already do this shit in their bedrooms whose names we don’t know and we want to know because they’re making incredible shit,” says Murphy.

-While there are other nights in town that focus on these underground sounds, the aspect that sets Push Beat apart is that the crew considers themselves artists first and foremost, not DJs.
+Push it While there are other nights in town that focus on these underground sounds, the aspect that sets Push Beat apart is that the crew considers themselves artists first and foremost, not DJs.
 On a given night, the compact DJ booth at LOKaL is a maze of equipment and configurations.
 When these guys perform they focus on original material.
 Push nights become makeshift live sessions where studio tracks are remixed, modified and improvised live.

 “We all play instruments,” explains Rivera, who comes from a jazz background thanks to a musician father.
 “We can bring our equipment over to each other’s houses and just play live, like in the traditional sense.”
 This spontaneity extends to their weekly night.
 “Cut some samba in the mix, something super jazzy, cut some funk in, anything,” says Hill.
 “It’s limitless,” Khan concludes.
 “Almost too limitless.”